percona/k8sps-docs/docs/operator.md

 # Custom Resource options reference

-Percona Operator for MySQL uses [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to manage options for the various components of the cluster.
+Percona Operator for MySQL uses [Custom Resources :octicons-link-external-16:](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to manage options for the various components of the cluster.

 * `PerconaServerMySQL` Custom Resource with options for the cluster,
 * `PerconaServerMySQLBackup` and `PerconaServerMySQLRestore` Custom Resources contain options for Percona XtraBackup used to backup Percona XtraDB Cluster and to restore it from backups.